Primetime (American TV program): Cancellation and changes

-In 1998, ABC, in an effort to consolidate all of their news magazines, canceled Primetime Live and combined it with ABC's other well-known news magazine, 20/20.
+In 1998, ABC, in an effort to consolidate all of their news magazines, cancelled Primetime Live and combined it with ABC's other well-known news magazine, 20/20.
 The move was made to compete more effectively with NBC's Dateline, which ran multiple nights of the week.
 In 2000, however, ABC relaunched the program.
-It was renamed Primetime Thursday with Charles Gibson replacing Donaldson.
+It was renamed Primetime Thursday with Charles Gibson, after they replaced Donaldson.

-In 2003, ABC aired a short-lived 2003 continuation of the newsmagazine 20/20 Downtown as Primetime Monday.
+In 2003, ABC aired a short-lived 2003 continuation of the newsmagazine, 20/20 Downtown, as Primetime Monday.

 Beginning in the 2004–2005 season, the show was known once again as Primetime Live.
 Its pair of co-hosts from the previous four seasons, Charles Gibson and Diane Sawyer, was replaced by the rotating team of Sawyer, David Muir, Chris Cuomo, Cynthia McFadden and John Quiñones.
-The format shifted back to investigative reporting and a new executive producer was brought on board.
+The format shifted back to investigative reporting and a new executive producer, Shelley Ross, was brought on board.
 On July 21, 2005, the show's title was changed to Primetime.

 Beginning in the 2006–2007 television season, the news magazine adopted a subseries format, where multiple episodes would be focused on one topic such as crime and medical mysteries, with no set weekly timeslot.
 Sawyer departed the program around the time this change in format occurred, though she occasionally anchored special editions of Primetime.
 David Muir joined as co-anchor in 2007.
 What Would You Do? has become the most popular sub-series and can be regularly seen on ABC, often with a set timeslot.
 In 2011 ABC aired a special edition of Primetime: an interview by Diane Sawyer with Jaycee Dugard.
 In 2012, beginning with the sixth season, the Primetime branding was removed from the What Would You Do? show.
 It still airs sans branding and is anchored by Quiñones.
 The branding has not been used by any program or special since this time.

 Food Lion scandal

-One hidden camera investigation, of Southeast grocery chain Food Lion, backfired on ABC when Food Lion sued.
-Food Lion sued for trespass and breach of loyalty, claiming that the report was produced under deceptive pretenses, and ABC employees hired by Food Lion wearing hidden cameras filmed other Food Lion employees without following proper notification procedures.
+One hidden-camera investigation, of south-eastern U.S. grocery chain Food Lion, backfired when Food Lion sued ABC.
+Food Lion sued for trespass and breach of loyalty, claiming that the report was produced under deceptive pre-tenses, and ABC employees hired by Food Lion wearing hidden cameras filmed other Food Lion employees without following proper notification procedures.
 Food Lion did not sue for libel, as the one-year statute of limitations had already run by the time it received all the footage shot by ABC, and prior to receiving the footage, its attorneys believed it would be difficult to prove that ABC acted with actual malice.
-A jury awarded Food Lion $5.5 million, but later appeals by ABC to the 4th Circuit Court of Appeals resulted in the damages reduced to $2.00.
-This scandal caused significant damage to Food Lion's business operations, leading to the closures of recently opened stores in Texas, Oklahoma, Louisiana, Delaware, and Pennsylvania, impacting their plans for future expansion, all while generating negative media attention and financial losses for the company.
+A jury awarded Food Lion $5.5 million, but later appeals by ABC to the Fourth Circuit Court of Appeals resulted in the damages reduced to $2.00.
+This scandal caused significant damage to Food Lion's business operations, leading to the closures of recently opened stores in Texas, Oklahoma, Louisiana, Delaware, and Pennsylvania, affecting their plans for future expansion, all while generating negative media attention and financial losses for the company.